-Primary MVP results from myxomatous degeneration of the leaflets and chordae tendineae; it may be familial or associated with other conditions, eg, Marfan syndrome.
-Secondary MVP occurs in patients with connective tissue diseases, acute endocarditis (due to a rupture of chordae tendineae), as well as ischemic heart disease (eg, due to a rupture of a papillary muscle in patients with myocardial infarction).
-A rupture of chordae tendineae may present as a flail leaflet.
+Primary MVP results from myxomatous degeneration of the leaflets and chordae tendineae; it may be familial or associated with other conditions, for instance, Marfan syndrome.
+Secondary MVP occurs in patients with connective tissue diseases, acute endocarditis (due to rupture of chordae tendineae), as well as ischemic heart disease (eg, due to rupture of a papillary muscle in patients with myocardial infarction).
+Rupture of chordae tendineae may present as a flail leaflet.
 MVP may be accompanied by tricuspid valve prolapse (in 10%-20% of cases), aortic or pulmonary valve prolapse (2%-10%), and sometimes by an aneurysm or atrial septal defect.

 Clinical Features and Natural HistoryTop